What is your Props and Weapons Policy?

 Most autographs from our guests work on a first come, first serve basis.
-Most guests do not charge for an autograph, but a few do.
 Be sure to check your Expo program for a schedule of Autograph sessions.
 Not all guests sign every day, so you don’t want to miss anyone.

 What is a Masquerade?